PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 based on using a departmental template, but most advice also applicable to other sites

-## Section 1: General site settings
+## 1: General site settings
+For an introduction to key parts of the site, see the [Detailed guide: Navigate Ultra sites](../ultra/navigate-ultra-sites.md)

 === "Update after rollover"